acynicalasian/xbars-py-old/README.md

 * `str` instance variable that holds the root form of `.word` if it is a noun inflected for plurality and is `False` otherwise.
 ##### `.verbInflections` *=set()*
 * `set` instance variable that holds any verb inflections associated with `.word` in English and is an empty `set` if `.word` is not an inflected verb.

+### `parser.py` - [WORK IN PROGRESS]
+Given a target configuration, aims to output potential parse trees for an input phrase/sentence.

+#### Restrictions - [WORK IN PROGRESS]
+I'm wondering if it'll be possible to show raising/control structures if I have a list of words that trigger this behavior; until I manage to actually get the basic functionality working, I simply can't really say if this'll end up being the case or not.